 Maine: Colonial Pemaquid

 Given that this plot of seaside land in Bristol had been home to Native Americans for at least 1,000 years before the English moved in and made it a site of an early outpost and fishing station.
 Many believe that kind of displacement could cause spiritual scarring and might explain why visitors and staff have reported seeing what they believe is Chief Taukolexis as a white glow near the front of Fort William Henry.
 He was hanged to death near the stronghold in 1696 and sometimes appears in the tree according to HauntedPlaces.org.
 The area also suffered pirate attacks, devastating storms, and some fatal shipwrecks.
 A burial ground with gravestones that date back to the early 1700s could also contain some answers.
 These are the kind of tales you’d expect from the home state of gruesome genius Stephen King.
-These are the 35 scariest movies of all time.
+Try these Halloween movies that will scare you senseless.

 Maryland: The Horse You Came In On Saloon